junxit/us-congress-bills-112/bill.md

 - **(b)** *Sabbaticals* If a Federal agency does not achieve, with respect to a fiscal year, a goal established by the head of such agency under section 15(g)(2)(A) of the Small Business Act (15 U.S.C.
 644(g)(2)(A)), a senior executive within that agency may not be granted, during the succeeding fiscal year, a sabbatical under section 3396(c) of title 5, United States Code.
 - **(c)** *Incentive awards* If a Federal agency does not achieve, with respect to a fiscal year, a goal established by the head of such agency under section 15(g)(2)(A) of the Small Business Act (15 U.S.C.
 644(g)(2)(A)), a senior executive within that agency may not receive, during the succeeding fiscal year, any incentive award under subchapter I of chapter 45 of title 5, United States Code.
 - **(d)** *Senior executive defined* In this section, the term “senior executive” has the meaning given that term in section 3132(a) of title 5, United States Code.

+## § 5.
+Sense of Congress

+It is the sense of Congress that the contracting provisions of the Small Business Act shall apply to the leasing of buildings and office space by the United States, and shall not apply to any leasing transaction between private parties.